CharlesAverill/Phantasia/README.md

 ## Tips
 - Pressing "m" on the title screen will switch between classic/remastered music.
 This will carry across sessions.
 - Pressing "escape" will unlock the mouse.
-- Damge IS happening when you're battling, both to you and the monsters.
-I just haven't created the UI yet.

 ## What's Supported